Teen Eating Disorder Treatment

 Unfortunately, many parents don’t realize their teen has an eating disorder until symptoms are obvious.
 It’s difficult to recognize the signs early on.
 This is because teens hide eating disorders from family, friends, and even doctors.
 For example, many teens with eating disorders do well in school, obey their parents, and have a healthy social life.
 They maintain the illusion of a happy, fulfilled life.
 But, in reality, they are constantly struggling to maintain the unachievable standards set for themselves.

-As teenagers experience change—chemically, biologically, socially, and cognitively—they are at-risk for eating disorders.
+As teenagers experience change — chemically, biologically, socially, and cognitively — they are at risk for eating disorders.
 If left undiagnosed or untreated, eating disorders can be incredibly dangerous.
-Fortunately, while they may not always be easy to cope with, there are solutions and answers available.
+Fortunately, while they may not always be easy to cope with, solutions and answers are available.

-Eating disorders occur in teenagers who believe they need to lose weight or aren’t happy with their body image.
+Eating disorders develop in teenagers who believe they need to lose weight or aren’t happy with their body image, often as a result of complex mental health issues leading to unhealthy relationships with food.
 Whether they are medically right or wrong, they do not want to or understand how to lose weight the healthy way.
 The development of an eating disorder is a complicated process.
 Not only does it affect teens physically, but emotionally and mentally as well.
+Mental health concerns are deeply intertwined with eating disorders, as patients often face additional challenges such as anxiety, depression, and other psychological disorders.
 When left untreated, eating disorders can inflict an incredible amount of damage.

 There is no singular event that triggers an eating disorder in teenagers.
 Contributing factors include expectations made by peers or the desire to meet an impossible beauty standard.
 A lack of self-esteem, hormone imbalances, genetics, and many others are also possible factors.
 If you believe your teenager is suffering from an eating disorder, don’t wait and hope it goes away.
 The sooner you find help, the easier it is for them to fully recover and return to their normal health.

-Bulimia is characterized by either normal or excessive eating behaviors.
-Followed by an individual’s deliberate expulsion of their food (most often through vomiting).
-Studies show that up to 4% of certain populations will suffer from anorexia in their lifetimes.
-And up to 2% will suffer from bulimia, though the exact figures vary significantly by study.
-When bulimics binge they often do so in secret, and the act is replete with guilt.
-People with this kind of teen eating disorders are usually of average weight or overweight.
-Those with this type of teen eating disorder may be dehydrated, experience kidney failure and/or heart failure.
+Bulimia is characterized by either normal or excessive eating behaviors followed by an individual’s deliberate expulsion of their food (most often through vomiting).
+Studies show that up to 4% of certain populations will suffer from anorexia in their lifetimes, and up to 2% will suffer from bulimia, though the exact figures vary significantly by study.
+When bulimics binge, they often do so in secret, and the act is replete with guilt.
+People with this kind of teen eating disorder are usually of average weight or are overweight.
+Those with bulimia may be dehydrated and experience kidney failure and/or heart failure.
 They may have tooth decay, gum disease, absent or irregular menstruation, digestive problems, constipation, anxiety, or depression.
 Substance abuse combined with an eating disorder can result in suicide or death.

-An individual with binge eating disorder consumes large amounts of food in an uncontrollable manner.
-These people will eat even when they’re not hungry and feel uncomfortable when full.
-They are often depressed, disgusted, ashamed or guilty about eating.
+An individual with a binge eating disorder consumes large amounts of food in an uncontrollable manner.
+This is characterized by eating even when they’re not hungry and feeling uncomfortable when full.
+They are often depressed, disgusted, ashamed, or guilty about eating.
 Unlike bulimia, those with a binge eating disorder won’t compensate for the act of overeating.
-Restricting diet can resulting in additional binging.
+Restricting diet can result in additional binging.
 This disease has many causes, including family history, psychological issues, dieting, and age.
-Hereditary factors for teen eating disorders are significant.
-It could be a matter of nature or nurture.
-Psychological issues may include other disorders such as obsessive compulsive disorder.
-Many binge eaters have a history of failed dieting.
+Hereditary traits may be a factor for teen eating disorders.
+Psychological issues may include other disorders, such as obsessive-compulsive disorder.
+Many binge eaters also have a history of failed dieting.

 Teens have become adept at hiding their eating disorders.
-And it is important for parents to know the warning signs of the two most common teen eating disorders.
+It is important for parents to know the warning signs of the two most common teen eating disorders.
 The most significant of which are:

 • Inability to stop eating

-• Secrecy surrounding eating–Wanting to eat in privacy
+• Secrecy surrounding eating, such as wanting to eat in privacy

 • Eating unusually large amounts of food with no obvious change in weight